dongs-network/it-support-solutions/README.md

 This project simulates a real-world IT help desk environment, including ticket creation, prioritization, escalation, and resolution.

 ## Tools Used
+- Freshdesk
-- Freshdesk / OSTicket - Windows 10 - Remote Desktop
+- Windows 10
+- Remote Desktop

 ## Features
 - User-submitted tickets